shuyunDENG/diffusion-sma-md/README.md

 These choices define how well AI models can interact with physical reality, and illustrate the key challenge: translatinge biological complexity into learnable machine representations.

-Note: This project does not aim to replace classical MD.
+**Note.** This project does not aim to replace classical MD.
 It serves as a prototype to study the trade-offs between AI-based generative surrogates and physics-based simulations on toy datasets.

 <p align="center">
   <img src="results/loss_curve.png" width="320">